safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/guides/monerium.md

 7. Listening to events is important for understanding what's happening around.
 It helps us to create a proper UI in our web page.

 You probably want to know when the order is completed.
-For this you can listen to events using the [Monerium API websockets](https://monerium.dev/api-docs#operation/profile-orders-notifications)
+For this you can listen to events using the [Monerium API web sockets](https://monerium.dev/api-docs#operation/profile-orders-notifications)

 Connecting to the socket is easy, just use the `moneriumPack` instance along with the `subscribe()` and `unsubscribe()` methods.